monoscope-tech/apitoolkit-landing/blog/improve-your-workflow-with-apitoolkit/index.md

 ### Step 2 - Generating your API KEY

 After creating your account, the next thing is to generate your API KEY.
-This key creates the connection between your application and APItoolkit’s servers.
+This key creates the connection between your application and monoscope’s servers.

 ![generate api key](./api-key.png)

 ### Step 3 - SDK Integrations

-APIToolkit is a client-server model.
-Integrating the APIToolkit SDK into your application is quite easy.
-Immediately after integration, your application starts communicating with APIToolkit servers.
+monoscope is a client-server model.
+Integrating the monoscope SDK into your application is quite easy.
+Immediately after integration, your application starts communicating with monoscope servers.

 But note, make sure your chosen language matches your existing tech stack.
 For example, if your existing tech stack is in JavaScript, you can go for JavaScript SDKs.